SagarGaniga/Summary-of-DataMining/Basics/README.md

 ## What is Machine Learning?
 Machine Learning is a form of Artificial Intelligence in which the program is designed to learn on its own.
 Machine Learning is a way of programming a computer to learn to do a task on its own, rather than you having to implicitly tell it how to accomplish the task.
 Machine learning investigates how computers can learn (or improve their performance) based on data.

+## Major Issues in Data Mining
+### Mining Methodology
+	1. Mining various and new kinds of knowledge: Due to the diversity of applications, new mining tasks continue to emerge, making data mining a dynamic and fast-growing field

+	2. Mining knowledge in multidimensional space: n many cases, data can be aggregated or viewed as a multidimensional data cube.
+Mining knowledge in cube space can substantially enhance the power and flexibility of data mining.

+	3. Data mining

+	4. Handling uncertainty, noise, or incompleteness of data

+### User Interaction

+	1. Interactive mining: Build flexible user interfaces and an exploratory mining environment, facilitating the user’s interaction with the system

+	2. Incorporation of background knowledge

+	3. Ad hoc data mining and data mining query languages

+	4. Presentation and visualization of data mining results

+### Efficiency and Scalability

+	1. Efficiency and scalability of data mining algorithms

+	2. Parallel, distributed, and incremental mining algorithms

+### Diversity of Database Types

+	1. Handling complex types of data

+	2. Mining dynamic, networked, and global data repositories

+### Data Mining and Society

+	1. Social impacts of data mining: The improper disclosure or use of data and the potential violation of individual privacy and data protection rights are areas of concern that need to be addressed.

+	2. Privacy-preserving data mining: The philosophy is to observe data sensitivity and preserve people’s privacy while performing successful data mining.

+	3. Invisible data mining: For example, when purchasing items online, users may be unaware that the store is likely collecting data on the buying patterns of its customers, which may be used to recommend other items for purchase in the future.

 ## Type of Data Attributes

 	1. Nominal Attributes: